ryhan/observer/README.md

 observer
 ========

 Keeps an eye out for new tweets.
-Made by [Ryhan Hassan](https://github.com/ryhan 'Ryhan Hassan')
+Made by [Ryhan Hassan](https://github.com/ryhan 'Ryhan Hassan').

+## What is this I don't even

+Instead of pulling tweets from the twitter api yourself, be lazy and use this little tool to watch for tweets containing some term.
+There are better ways to do this, but hey, yolo.

+All you need to do is set a query and a callback.
+Every time new tweets pop up related to the query, observer will pass an array of tweets back to your callback.

 ## Instructions

-Once you've included `twitter_observer.js` and jQuery/Zepto, here's how to use observer.
+Once you've included `twitter_observer.js`, Underscore, and jQuery/Zepto, here's how to use observer.

 ```javascript
 // Set what terms we want to check for, and a callback that handles new tweets.